sst/guide/about.md

 ---
 layout: page
 title: About Us
-description: Serverless Stack is an open source guide brought to you by Frank Wang (@fanjiewang) and Jay V (@jayair) from Anomaly Innovations.
+description: Serverless Stack is an open source guide brought to you by Frank (@fanjiewang) and Jay (@jayair) from Anomaly Innovations.
 ---

 [Serverless Stack](/) is an open source guide to building and deploying full-stack production ready serverless applications using Serverless and React.
 It's completely free and the content is hosted on [GitHub]({{ site.github_repo }}).